hyosung11/Launch-School/Courses/journal.md

 15:45 Working on the rest of Practice Problem 12.

 15:50 Back on my MBP on the La-Z-Boy.
 That word is in the dictionary.
 Amazing.

+## 20210909 목요일

+08:29 Sohee drove the kids to school and will go to her appointment with Leidy.
+We plan to have sex later so I'm excited.
+It seems if I don't have a study session scheduled or a soccer game in the morning, I sleep in.
+I've also been staying up until around 22:30 watching the US Open tennis matches.
+I'm going to read for a few minutes and then go to the gym.
+I love my family.
+It's the best thing about being alive.